Healthy Homes Assessment Pukahu

 Pukahu Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is compulsory for all Pukahu and New Zealand rental houses where it is reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is mandatory for all Pukahu and New Zealand rental homes where it is reasonably practicable to install.

-• Landlords and property managers must keep records that demonstrate the conformance to the Healthy Homes Standards that apply or will be in force to their rental properties.
+• Property managers and landlords are required to keep records to demonstrate the conformance to all Healthy Homes Standard that apply or will be applied during the tenancy of the rental property.

 Unreasonable Gaps & Holes